 Cleaver’s Favourite Steak Sandwich Recipe #1: Porterhouse Steak Sandwich with Caramelised Onions, Brie Cheese and Caesar Salad side

 What’s a more delicious barbeque recipe than steak loaded with caramelised onions and cheese?
 All that juiciness and rich flavours combined together.
-Cleaver’s sandwich steaks are lean, tender and full of juicy flavour.
-It also tends to be less expensive than most steak cut options.
-Perfect for a big family meal, this recipe serves up to 8 servings.
+Cleaver’s porterhouse steaks are tender and full of juicy flavour.
+Perfect to please everyone at a big family meal, this recipe serves up to 8 servings.

 Though it won’t be as tender as the tenderloin, nor does it burst with flavour quite like a Scotch fillet, the Porterhouse is the ‘just right’ option.
 And the best side for that extra crunch?
 Caesar Salad.